 A&A Associate is the UAE’s largest business setup advisory.
 Our seasoned business setup consultants have a decade of experience in helping entrepreneurs start businesses across Dubai and the UAE.

 We can assist with licensing, visas, and opening a bank account.
+We also support setup for transport niches, including market positioning strategies for top transport companies.
 Our in-house tax advisory can also help you register for Corporate Tax and VAT and keep your business compliant.